arangodb/docs/3.10/indexing-geo.md

 A [GeoJSON Polygon](https://tools.ietf.org/html/rfc7946#section-3.1.6){:target="_blank"} consists of a series of closed `LineString` objects (ring-like).
-These *Linear Ring* objects consist of four or more vertices with the first and last coordinate pairs being equal.
-Coordinates of a Polygon are an array of linear ring coordinate arrays.
+These *Linear Ring* objects consist of four or more coordinate pairs with the first and last coordinate pair being equal.
+Coordinate pairs of a Polygon are an array of linear ring coordinate arrays.
 The first element in the array represents the exterior ring.
 Any subsequent elements represent interior rings (holes within the surface).